Climate is controlled at ground level by turfgrasses as they cool temperatures appreciably, thus working as exterior “air conditioners.”

-Looking after your lawn and making sure it stays fresh and healthy is often easier said than done.
-From clearing leaves and snow from your lawn in the colder months to fertilising, mowing and removing weeds in spring and summer, you have to put a lot of work into keeping your lawn green.
+Looking after your lawn & making sure it stays fresh and healthy is often easier said than done.
+From clearing leaves & snow from your lawn in the colder months to fertilizing, mowing and removing weeds, you have to put a lot of work to keep your lawn green.

 As the winter rolls on and the cold weather sets in, people using salt to deice become a regular sight.
 Salting may be great for preventing ice from forming on roads or driveways, but you should make sure none of that salt then makes its way onto your lawn.